eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

 ### Milestone #1

-We can now do a small test and check how the code performs.
+We can now do a small test and check how our code performs.

-Compile the code using the following command:
+Compile the code with the following command:

 ```bash
 gcc tcp_server.c -o tcp_server